Numerical resolution of McKean-Vlasov FBSDEs using neural networks: Numerical results

 For our numerical experiments we take $c_X = 2, x_0 = 1, \sigma = 0.7, \gamma =2, c_\alpha = 2/3, c_g = 0.3$.
 If not stated otherwise, the simulations are conducted with $T = 1, d = 10, \Delta t = 0.01$.

-\paragraph{} All methods except Expectation Weak and Local Weak converge to the exact solution for small maturities.
+\paragraph{} All methods except Global Expectation Weak and Local Dynamic Weak converge to the exact solution for small maturities.
 These two solvers do not converge to the right solution for any time horizon.

-The choice of the parameter $\lambda$ influences a lot the output of the Pontryagin Expectation scheme, as observed in Table \ref{tab: expectations}.
+The choice of the parameter $\lambda$ influences a lot the output of the Global Expectation Pontryagin scheme, as observed in Table \ref{tab: expectations}.
 The best results are obtained when $\lambda$ is of order $10$ but we notice that a large range of values seems to work fine for very small time horizon $T$.
-However the Weak Expectation scheme never works.
-We won't test the expectation methods on the other test cases since they are less efficient than the other methods. \paragraph{} We see in Figure \ref{fig: learning curve local} that the Pontryagin Local method needs more iterations for the loss to stabilize than the Global method.
-We cannot hope for more iterations to help the convergence in the Weak method since the loss in the learning curves of Figure \ref{fig: learning curve weak} reaches a plateau.
+However the Global Expectation Weak scheme never works.
+We will not test the expectation methods on the other test cases since they are less efficient than the other methods.

+We see in Figure \ref{fig: learning curve local} that the Local Dynamic Pontryagin method needs more iterations for the loss to stabilize than the Global methods.
+We cannot hope for more iterations to help the convergence in the Global Weak methods since the loss in the learning curves of Figure \ref{fig: learning curve weak} reaches a plateau.
 The algorithms solving the system coming from the Pontryagin principle perform better than the others.
 The dynamic estimation of the expectation allows to gain training speed and to smooth the loss, as seen in Figure \ref{fig: learning Pont} and Table \ref{tab: duration trader}.
 As another accuracy test, we can also plot the optimal control for which we have an analytical expression.
-We see in Figures \ref{fig: control Pont}, \ref{fig: control local} that Global and Local Pontryagin methods perform well but that the Local Weak method does not seem to converge, which confirms what is observed in Table \ref{tab: expectations}.
+We see in Figures \ref{fig: control Pont}, \ref{fig: control local} that Global Pontryagin and Local Dynamic Pontryagin methods perform well but that the Local Dynamic Weak method does not seem to converge, which confirms what is observed in Table \ref{tab: expectations}.